jesicarosaline/linkedin-healthcare-networking/README.md

 - **Personalization at scale** — 243 unique messages generated and validated against character limits and tone rules
 - **Strategic networking** — structured approach to cold outreach in a target industry, with clear criteria for who qualifies

----

 ## Background

 I'm Jesica Rosaline, an MBA student at Tepper (CMU) focused on healthcare growth strategy and AI implementation.
-Before Tepper, I spent 4 years in growth at a telehealth and wellness startup in Indonesia, and previously worked in strategy and transactions at EY, Helios Capital, and Medco.
+Before Tepper, I spent 4 years in growth at a telehealth startup, and previously worked in strategy and transactions at EY, Helios Capital, and Medco.

 This project is part of my effort to build genuine relationships with healthcare growth leaders in the U.S. while I'm in school.

-📫 jrosalin@tepper.cmu.edu
+jrosalin@tepper.cmu.edu